ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ###### 2.4.2.4 Forward/Execute methods

 In addition to the standard HTTP methods, `forward` function can be used to proxy an inbound request using the incoming HTTP request method.
-Also `execute` remote function is useful to send request with custom HTTP verbs such as `move`, `copy`, ..etc.
+Also `execute` remote method is useful to send request with custom HTTP verbs such as `move`, `copy`, ..etc.